gohugoio/hugo/content/content-management/shortcodes.md

 ## Creating Custom Shortcodes

-To learn more about creating your own shortcode templates, see the [shortcode template documentation][].
+To learn more about creating custom shortcodes, see the [shortcode template documentation][].

 [`figure` shortcode]: #figure
 [contentmanagementsection]: /content-management/formats/